How to Stop Eating Sugar

 A recent government report evaluated all of the available research on sugar and health.
 It examined a wide range of clinical trials and scientific studies to determine whether too much sugar has any impact on health.
 The report concluded that there were definitive links between sugar and weight gain, diabetes and tooth decay, which inevitably lead to new dietary recommendations being introduced for the general population.

 One of the key findings of this report was that the higher the proportion of sugar in someone’s diet, the greater the risk of caloric overconsumption.
 This is the main cause of weight gain and obesity which is why quitting sugar can be an effective way to lose weight.
-In children and teenagers, there’s a clear link between drinking high-sugar beverages (like fizzy drinks and fruit juices), weight gain and high BMI.
-This puts people at risk of obesity-related conditions such as heart disease, stroke and cancer.

 Two of the most common health problems caused by excessive sugar consumption are: